Hey Everybody,

 original article at Huffington Post

-Is this just a trend?
-Is it here to stay?
-Are any of you getting the urge to become high end gourmet doggers, or will you just keep it simple?
+Are any of you getting the urge to become high end gourmet doggers, or do you just keep it simple?

 What do you think?
 Lets hear you in the comments…